microsoft/typechat.net/README.md

 The following examples demonstrate how to use JsonTranslator, Schemas and Vocabularies:

 * [CoffeeShop](./examples/CoffeeShop): Natural language ordering at a coffee shop.
-Demonstrates a complex schema with polymorphic deserialzation.
+Demonstrates a complex schema with polymorphic deserialization.
 * [Calendar](./examples/Calendar): Transform language into calendar actions
 * [Restaurant](./examples/Restaurant): Order processing at a pizza restaurant